abasty/at_dockerfiles/README-armv7.md

 Server launched on http://0.0.0.0:8067
 ```

-If we look at the `/tmp` directory, it's full of Dart temporary files that do
+If we look at the `/tmp` directory, it's full of Dart temporary files that have
-not have been deleted...
+not been deleted...

 ```
 # rm -rf /tmp/pub_* /tmp/JHJYUL ...